BINGO PINBALLS

 slip ring assembly

-If the slip itself is worn through, you'll be looking for a parts machine, but it can be practically any game if you are willing to pull the assembly apart and replace the worn copper disks.
+If the copper slip ring disc itself is worn through, you'll be looking for a parts machine, but it can be practically any game if you are willing to pull the assembly apart and replace the worn copper disks.

 1. Motors